What Is The Best Time To See Whales And Bears In Alaska?

 The best time and place to view each animal depends on many factors, including migration patterns, hibernation, and food sources.
 If viewing wildlife is important to you during your trip., it's a good idea to know when and where you can view the different kinds of Alaskan wildlife.

-For example, whale watching is a very popular tourist attraction in Alaska.
+Whale watching is a very popular tourist attraction in Alaska.
 Humpback whales are one of the easiest whales to spot because they can be found in great numbers from April to November, in the waters of the northern Inside Passage.
-In fact, approximately 600 humpback whales appear in this area during these months annually!
+Approximately 600 humpback whales appear in this area annually!
 Humpback whale watching tours are offered in Juneau and near Glacier Bay for visitors, and daily boat tours to Tracy Arm rarely return without whale sightings.
 Other prime whale-watching locations are listed below:

 Whale Watching Trip #1: Juneau, Inside Passage